Robinson1893/HelloWorld/README.md

 # HelloWorld
 My First Project on GitHub 20161127

-<?php

-  echo 'Hello World!';
+Hi,hubo
-  echo 'This is my first item on GitHub';
+  This is my first item on Github!

-?>